MrStanana/TI2021_Solidity/README.txt

 This project aims to provide a complete implementation of a Lease smart contract.

-The contract can be found in file `contracts/lease.sol`
+The contract can be found in file `lease.sol`

 All smart contract code is written in Solidity and is intended to be deployed in the Ethereum blockchain.

-Solidity documentation can be found here: https://docs.soliditylang.org/en/v0.8.4/index.html

-## Installation

-To install the solidity compiler, run `sudo apt install solc`

-To use the Node.js environment to test the contracts, install dependencies by running `npm install`

-To check for gas values, run `solc contract.sol --gas` or `npm run gas`

 ## Testing

-The following command compiles the contracts and runs all tests, using the `truffle` framework: `npm test`

-The contract may also be manually deployed in a private network using `truffle` or `web3`.
+The contract may be manually deployed in a private network using `truffle` or `web3`.

-## Usage

 After being deployed by the Lessor, the contract should be signed by the Insurance Company and the Lessee, using the functions `insuranceSign` and `lesseeSign`, respectively.